mobilecoinfoundation/mobilecoin/README.md

 The workspace can be built with `cargo build` and tested with `cargo test`.
 Either command will recognize the cargo `--release` flag to build with optimizations.

-Some crates require additional environment variables to build successfully.
-For example, the `consensus` crate requires an environment variable "SGX_MODE" to be set for either "hardware mode" or "simulation mode" as well as a variable "IAS_MODE" to indicate the type of attestation service to use.
-You can find more information in the *BUILD.md* file found in crates that require additional build information.
+Some crates (for example [`consensus-service`](./consensus/service)) depend on Intel SGX, which adds additional build and runtime requirements.
+For detailed information about setting up a build environment, how enclaves are built, and on configuring the build, see [BUILD.md](BUILD.md).

-To simplify the build process, we provide a tool, `mob` which creates a docker container with the required dependencies, including the necessary versions of SGX and protobuf libraries.
-You can use this tool with the following commands:
+For a quick start, you can build in the same docker image that we use for CI, using the `mob` tool.
+Note that this requires you to install [Docker](https://docs.docker.com/get-docker/).
+You can use the `mob` tool with the following commands:

 ```
 # From the root of the cloned repository